Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 📌 Key Insight

-- Neither can see the other's records ✅
+- ✅Neither can see the other's records — by design

-- Record Ownership — ensure correct user owns each record
+- 💡Ensure correct user owns each record — OWD Private relies on ownership

 | Scenario | Solution |